Brian1226/Priority-Queue/Specification.md

 ***

-**Use Case #3 Name:** Create new task
+**Use Case #3 Name:** Create New Task

 **Date:** 4/3/2021

 ## Summary

-Within the note, a user can create tasks by clicking on the "Create new task" option.
+Within the note, a user can create tasks by clicking on the "Create New Task" option.

 ## Actors